Distracted driving is a serious issue. Unfortunately, we are getting somewhat

 distracted on the issue.
 Cell phones

 have become the focal point of the discussion.
-At the recent Distracted Driving Summit Conference in Washington D.C.
+At the recent Distracted Driving Summit Conference in

 the overwhelming focus was on the dangers of phones/texting – creating laws and